 Meramec Caverns was opened to the public as a tourist attraction in 1935, but it has been forming for over 400 million years and Pre-Columbian Native American artifacts have been found inside the cave so humans have known about it for a really long time.
 During the civil war, the Yankees had a powder mill set up inside the cave from 1862 until 1864 when a band of Confederate guerrillas found and destroyed it.
 One of the members of the guerrillas was Jesse James.
 He would later put his experience in the cave to good use.

-As we emerged and walked out to the parking lot, we saw several police cars, firetrucks and an ambulance parked along the river just a row or two behind our truck.
-There were a lot of people in swimsuits just kind of milling around so we walked over and asked one what was going on.
-Apparently, somebody had drowned and the rescue squad was dragging the river for the body.
-After all the walking in the cave we had done, my broken toe was barking at me and besides, I didn't particularly want to stand around ghoulishly waiting to see some poor person be dragged out of the river.
-No need for my daughter to see such a thing if she doesn't have to either so, with the sun setting behind the hills, we got in BFT, maneuvered around the emergency vehicles and headed toward a Hampton Inn in Rolla, Missouri.
-If we hurried, we might get there in time to snag a couple of fresh-baked cookies!
+After all the walking in the cave we had done, my broken toe was barking at me and besides, I didn't particularly want to stand around ghoulishly waiting to see some unfortunate person be dragged out of the river (may they RIP).
+No need for my daughter to see such a thing if she doesn't have too either, so with the sun setting behind the hills and both of us in a somber, contemplative mood, we got in the truck, maneuvered around the emergency vehicles and headed toward a Hampton Inn in Rolla, Missouri.